Macos12/angularmovielist/README.md

 # Movie list and details in one page

-Listing top 20 most polupar movies in sidebar menu and describing movie details when user chooses an item from the menu.
+Listing top 20 most popular movies in sidebar menu and describing movie details when user chooses an item from the menu.

 # Resources